L1-An/YuSeriesDocs/src/plugins/yuseries/YuIllustration/basic/know-category.md

 order: 1
 ---

-The YuIllustration plugin uses a category management system, allowing you to better organize and display different types of illustration content.
+YuIllustration uses a category management design, allowing you to better organize and display different types of illustration content.

 ## Introduction